ufo-kit/nova/README.md

         $ python manage.py runserver

-If you run from source make sure to upgrade the database with
+If you run from source make sure to upgrade the database with when pulling

     $ python manage.py db upgrade